Application Procedures – LAI Doctoral Programs

 Application Deadlines for All LAI Programs

-To facilitate timely processing of the paperwork for the student visa, we encourage all international applicants to apply as soon as possible, preferably before the end of April for fall admission and by October 1 for spring admission.
+To facilitate timely processing of the paperwork for the student visa, we encourage all international applicants to apply as soon as possible, preferably by March 1 for fall admission and by October 1 for spring admission.
+We encourage applicants to make every effort to meet the preferred submission date.

 Applicants, who don't meet these deadlines, if accepted, may find it difficult to obtain a student visa in time for the beginning of the semester.